-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Six months ended January 31, 2017 and 2016
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)

 (k) Stock-based compensation (continued):

 The fair value of stock-based payments to non-employees is based on fair value of the goods or services received, when these can be measured reliably.
 In the event that no reliable measurement can be made, the fair value of the options granted will be used.